crsl4/julia-workshop/lectures/session5-conclusions.md

 # Today you have learned

 - Julia provides many advantages to data science programmers especially those creating programs that need to be efficient and that will be shared with the scientific community
-- Julia allows programmers to easily write good performance code and avoid the two language problem
+- Julia allows programmers to easily write good performant code and avoid the two language problem

 Among the main Julia tools, we focused on five:
 1. Data tools: